TERMS & CONDITIONS

 Click on the options below for more information

 - Please provide a clear workspace.
-I will need to remove your piano’s casework, so all objects, decorations or ornaments should be removed from your piano prior to my arrival.
+I will need to move your piano’s casework, so all objects, decorations or ornaments should be removed from your piano prior to my arrival.

-- Please do what you can to minimise environmental noise as it will adversely affect the quality of some services (particularly tuning and voicing).
+- Please also provide the quietest working environment possible, as any noise will adversely affect the quality of services (particularly tuning and voicing).
 Examples of environmental noise include the sound of: televisions; radios and speakers; vacuum-cleaners; washing machines; dishwashers; lawn-mowers; etc.

 - Payment is accepted by the following methods: